ppy/osu-wiki/wiki/Multi/en.md

 ### Minimum requirements

-![One of the ways to transfer the beatmap without leaving the room][Beatmaps_peppy image]
+![One of the ways to transfer the beatmap without leaving the Match Setup][Beatmaps_peppy image]

-_One of the ways to transfer the beatmap without leaving the room_
+_One of the ways to transfer a beatmap without leaving the Match Setup_

 - Decent online connection.
 - An osu!account logged into Bancho (should be done automatically during in-game osu!account sign-in)
-- Knowing [how to transfer beatmaps without leaving the room.][Beatmaps2 wikilink].
+- Knowing [how to transfer beatmaps without leaving the Match Setup.][Beatmaps2 wikilink].

 ### Ways to enter